8 tax tips for small business owners

 6. See whether pass-through entity status could help reduce taxes

-Many states have enacted pass-through entity (PTE) taxes as an IRS-approved work-around to the $10,000 limitation on state and local tax deductions as part of the Tax Cuts and Jobs Act of 2017.1 Generally, a qualified PTE entity, such as an S corporation, partnership, or an LLC taxed as either of the two, can make an election to pay a PTE tax at the entity level on behalf of the owner’s/partner’s share of their qualified net income from the entity.
+Many states have enacted PTE taxes as an IRS-approved work-around to the $10,000 limitation on state and local tax deductions as part of the Tax Cuts and Jobs Act of 2017.1 Generally, a qualified PTE entity, such as an S corporation, partnership, or an LLC taxed as either of the two, can make an election to pay a PTE tax at the entity level on behalf of the owner’s/partner’s share of their qualified net income from the entity.

 7. Set up — or add to — a retirement savings plan

 With any plan, contributions the business owners make to themselves and their employees may be tax-deductible.
 Small businesses may also get a tax credit to help defray the cost of starting certain retirement plans.
 For calendar year taxpayers, they are generally given until the due date, including extensions, of the small business’s tax return to contribute funds to a retirement plan.
-But some types of plans must be established before the end of this year, or earlier during this year, to get the tax deduction.
+But some types of plans must be established before the end of the tax year, or earlier during the tax year, to get the tax deduction.
 It’s recommended to ask a tax advisor.
 To learn how much one can contribute to a retirement plan, refer to our annual contribution limits guide.

 8. Consider equipment deductions and green energy tax credits